Exploring RISC-V Long Vector Capabilities: A Case Study in Earth Sciences: SeisSol

-A naive reference implementation of a Batched GEMM is to write four nested loops iterating through the size of the batch \texttt{E}, and then each matrix size \texttt{M}, \texttt{N}, \texttt{K}.
+\paragraph{Implementation} A naive implementation of a Batched GEMM is to write four nested loops iterating through the size of the batch \texttt{E}, and then each matrix size \texttt{M}, \texttt{N}, \texttt{K}.
 Classical optimizations include {\em i)} loop reordering to leverage spatial locality, and {\em ii)} matrix tiling to leverage fixed-sized SIMD registers.
 In the case of SeisSol and a generic long vector architecture, these two optimizations are not optimal: Since the matrix sizes of our use case are small (\ie $20\times10$ elements at most), no loop reordering of \texttt{M}, \texttt{N}, and \texttt{K} will allow for full usage of a long vector.
-In addition, matrix tiling for such small matrices is not beneficial, and we do not want to bound our implementation to a specific vector length.
+In addition, matrix tiling for such small matrices is not beneficial, and we do not want to limit code portability by coding for a specific vector length.

 To leverage long vectors, we need to expose more instruction level parallelism to the compiler.
-To do so, our implementation writes a single loop over the batch size \texttt{E} with is a runtime parameter in order of~$10000$.
+To do so, our implementation writes a single loop over the batch size \texttt{E} which is a runtime parameter in the order of~$10^4$.
 The body of this loop is a full unroll of the three traditional \texttt{M}, \texttt{N}, \texttt{K} loops.
 Listing~\ref{lstBbdgemmImplementation} shows an example implementation for a specific case.

 The pragma annotation of the loop acts as a hint for the compiler to try to vectorize the loop.
 The reader should note that there is no architecture-specific code in our implementation.
 If the pragma is not recognized by a compiler, it will simply be ignored and the compilation will proceed as normal.